MakendranG/intranet-challenge/README.md

-Sure!
-Here's a professional and clean `README.md` file you can include in your GitHub repo for your **Frontend Challenge: Office Edition – Holistic Webdev: Office Space** submission.

 ## 📘 Acme Corp Intranet – Office Edition Frontend Challenge

 > **A submission for [Frontend Challenge: Office Edition sponsored by Axero](https://dev.to/challenges/frontend/axero)**